lewissearsiv/cc-react-app/README.md

 # Introduction

 This is my first attempt at deploying a very simple React app for some exposure to the process and to practice some Javascript.
+The app allows you to track credit card spending by inputting purchases in a ledger with the ability to delete purchases if you make a mistake.
+There is currently no state to save information.
 You can run the app on your local machine [here](https://lewissearsiv.github.io/cc-react-app/).
 I also will in the future attempt to put the app in a docker container for some practice.

 All of the information below is just standard instructions for a *create-react-app* repository.